Masked Gunmen Rob Man Of $65,000, Lead Police On Roundabout Route Through Bergen, Passaic To NY

-Brazen bandits robbed a man at gunpoint of $65,000 cash, a Rolex and a gold necklace on a Ridgefield Park street before leading what became a relay-race police pursuit through nearly 20 North Jersey municipalities.
+Brazen bandits robbed a man at gunpoint on a Ridgefield Park street of a Rolex watch and a gold necklace -- worth a combined $65,000 -- before leading what became a relay-race police pursuit through nearly 20 North Jersey municipalities.

 The robbers first headed north through Teaneck, then into Englewood and Tenafly, following the holdup late Saturday, April 2, authorities said Monday.